systechafrica/systechafrica.github.io/accounts/payablesPayments.md

 ### Payables/Payments

 The Payables/Payments menu provides access links to windows where the respective records are stored in registers.
-Click the links highlighted below to view specific registers:
+Click on the drop-down submenu links highlighted below to view specific registers:

 <img  alt="Payables/Payments" width="100%" height="auto"  class="center"  src="../media4/acc014.png">